 Some job categories convert to remote work far more easily than others.
 These are the ones where entry-level positions exist, platforms are well-established, and the work requires a laptop and internet rather than physical presence:

 Be realistic about income timelines.
 Freelance platforms typically take one to three months to generate consistent income.
 Remote employment applications take four to eight weeks.
-Build that into your planning.
+Build that lead time into your planning.

 How to Transition a Current Job to Remote Before Traveling